setzler/academic-kickstart/content/advice/Coffee/index.md

 ---

-Visiting faculty often ask how I make pourover coffee in my office.
+Several faculty have asked how I make pourover coffee in my office.
 Here are the instructions.

 ### Shopping List